 The Vice-Chancellor’s Planning and Management Group provides a forum for discussion amongst senior staff on key issues, strategies and emerging opportunities, including the sharing of information and insights.
 The Group ensures the proper and timely management of the University’s activities, particularly the progression of major initiatives, and provides advice to the Vice-Chancellor to assist in his decision-making.

 The Vice-Chancellor's Student Advisory Forum provides an opportunity for students to raise issues and provide advice to the Vice-Chancellor on any matters that would lead to improving access to ECU programs for motivated and capable students, and improving the experiences and outcomes of students.

 For an overview of the committees at ECU please refer to the ECU Committee Structure download, or refer to the links for further information about individual committees.

-For further details about ECU Committees contact our Governance Services Policy and Project Officer, below.
+For further details about ECU Committees contact our University Governance Adviser, below.
 Alternatively, refer to the websites of the relevant committee.